The Petit Lenormand deck is available now. Limited stock

 A radical adjustment cuts an emotional dynamic that is still immature.

-On the sentimental level, this pair can speak of a relationship deemed too childish, unbalanced, or unreliable, to which one partner decides to abruptly put an end.
+On the sentimental level, this pair can refer to a relationship deemed too childish, unbalanced, or unreliable, which one partner decides to abruptly end.
 It can also signal a romantic break affecting a family with a child, for example, a separation decided to protect a younger one from repeated tensions.
 The Child emphasizes the dimension of vulnerability at play: it is not just about cutting for oneself, but about measuring the impact on what is still under construction.

 Work and vocation